Manage RxJS Subscriptions in Angular

 Summary

 Make sure you terminate all RxJS subscriptions.
-You have seen that in a small scale application, an unterminated subscription can cause some unwanted effect.
+You have seen that in a small-scale application, an unterminated subscription can cause some unwanted effects.
 Imagine what could happen in an enterprise app where there are so many subscriptions happening.

-We've learnt that in Angular, you can terminate subscription either by:
+We've learnt that in Angular, you can terminate a subscription either by:

 1. Unsubscribe all subscriptions manually